mendelcohen/todo-organizer-app/README.md

 # Todo Organizer App

-This todo app is more than just a means to post all your todos and check them off.
-Todo Organizer App provides four categories to characterize your todos based on the four quadrants of time management.
+More than just a means to post all your todos and check them off, Todo Organizer App provides four categories to characterize your todos based on the four quadrants of time management.

 ## Run Locally